equilaterus/wikilaterus/wiki/Github-Pages.md

 menu: wiki
 ---

+## What is the language that GitHub Pages uses?

+It uses a template language called [Liquid](https://shopify.github.io/liquid/) written in Ruby.

 ## Deploying a folder using Travis CI

 You can deploy any kind of web content to a GitHub Page using the following steps: